 Cacao Tasting Notes: Plum and pineapple; caramel

-Maya Mountain Cacao (“MMC”) was founded with an ambitious mission: to grow prosperous farming communities by connecting cacao producers to chocolate-makers.
+Maya Mountain Cacao (“MMC”) was founded with a strong social mission: to grow prosperous farming communities by connecting cacao producers to chocolate-makers.
 When Taza Chocolate’s Co-Founder and Managing Director, Alex Whitmore, first visited Belize in 2010, the cacao industry was struggling.
 Alex and his business partners, Jeff Pzena and Emily Stone, transformed the sector by building the region’s first centralized fermentation and drying facility and traveling to producers’ farms to buy their beans.
 Emily and community leader Gabriel Pop worked tirelessly to mobilize farmers, and MMC became the largest cacao exporter in the country within three years.
-Today, the company is managed by Belize-born Minnie Forman as it delivers high prices and agricultural services to a network of over 300 cacao farmers, most of them Q'eqchi' and Mopan Maya.
+Today, the company is managed by Belize-born Minni Forman as it delivers high prices and agricultural services to a network of over 300 cacao farmers, most of them Q'eqchi' and Mopan Maya.

 Critical to MMC’s success is the practice of purchasing cacao in its “wet” rather than “dry” state.
 Cacao seeds, which grow inside beautiful red, green and yellow pods, are covered in a white fruit called “baba.”
 This sugary fruit breaks down into ethanol and lactic acid during the fermentation process, and the beans undergo a chemical process that releases delicious flavor notes such as fruit, nuts, and flowers.
 Once the fermentation is complete, the beans are sun-dried to perfection.
 While individual cacao producers can perform this fermentation and drying process, it is difficult and time-consuming, resulting in quality levels that vary by farm.
 By buying the cacao “wet” before it has fermented, MMC reduces a farmer’s workload while standardizing the process.
 The result is a consistently outstanding cacao for our 77% Dark Belize Origin Bar.